Last updated in January 2020

-Enter the handyperson service.
-Hire one and you can hand over your home’s to-do list to an expert.
-The best handyperson services have workers who can fix just about anything, have the tools for an infinite number of tasks, and deliver prompt, courteous service.
+You can hire a handyman service and turn over your home’s to-do list to an expert.
+The best outfits have workers who can fix just about anything, have the tools for an infinite number of tasks, and provide prompt, courteous service.

-But Consumers' Checkbook receives a lot of complaints about handyperson services that make a mess of things, most of them related to shoddy or incompetent work.
-A lot of consumers also feel like they were taken for a ride when it came to the price they paid.
+But Checkbook receives a lot of complaints about handyman services that do shoddy or incompetent work.
+Many consumers also feel they get overcharged for their jobs.

 Looking for help?
-Here’s advice for choosing a top-notch handyperson—and steps to take to make sure you don’t pay too much.
+Here’s advice for choosing a top-notch home helper—and steps to take to make sure you don’t spend too much.

 Make a list.

-When you contact a handyperson service, the more details you provide the better.
-Some companies won’t do some tasks, such as painting, while others avoid specialized work, like electrical, plumbing, or masonry.
-Some services accept only small projects; others work only on multi-day or multi-month remodeling jobs.
-A list of tasks is also essential for getting a price quote, or even a rough time estimate, over the phone and will help you determine whether you’ll need companies to drop by before drafting written cost proposals.
+When you contact a handyman service, provide as many details as you can.
+Know that some companies won’t perform some tasks, such as painting, while others avoid specialized work like electrical, plumbing, or masonry.
+Some services accept only small projects; others work only on multiday remodeling jobs.
+A list of tasks is also essential for getting a price quote or even a rough time estimate, and will help you determine whether companies will need to drop by to see the job and draft written cost proposals.

 Ask about areas of expertise.

 Workers often have strong backgrounds in some areas—say, carpentry—and know enough to do small jobs related to other trades.
-If your list primarily consists of projects related to one type of work, ask prospective companies if they have workers with expertise in that area.
-We get scads of complaints from consumers who hire jacks-of-all-trades but get workers who don’t have the knowledge or skill to complete work satisfactorily.
+If your list consists primarily of projects related to one type of work, ask prospective companies if they have workers with expertise in that area.
+We get a lot of complaints from consumers who hire jacks-of-all-trades but get workers who don’t have the knowledge or skill to complete work satisfactorily.

-Other than for simple jobs, there’s little reason to hire a handyperson service to perform specialized work.
-If you need plumbing work, hire a plumber—or an electrician for electrical work or a tiler for tiling.
+Other than for simple jobs, there’s little reason to hire a handyman service to perform specialized work.
+If you need plumbing work, hire a plumber—or an electrician for electrical work, or a tiler for tiling.

 Check ratings and references.

-Ask companies for references from former customers who live in your neighborhood, for jobs within the past year, or with other particulars that force them to reach beyond standard sets of two or three satisfied customers (or relatives).
-Request pictures of previous jobs similar to yours, if applicable.
+Also ask companies for references from former customers who live near you, for jobs done within the past year, or with other particulars that force them to reach beyond standard sets of two or three satisfied customers (or relatives).

 Check on insurance.

-Anyone you hire to work in or around your home should have two types of insurance: general liability and worker’s compensation.
+Anyone you hire to work in or around your home should carry general liability and workers’ compensation insurance.
 General liability covers damages if, for example, a ladder smashes through your (or your neighbor’s) window.
-Worker’s comp covers injuries if a worker falls off a ladder.
+Workers’ comp covers injuries if a worker falls off a ladder.
 If the company doesn’t have these coverages, you could be stuck paying claims.

 Try to get a fixed price.

-Some handyperson services work on a fixed-price basis for all jobs, regardless of size; others provide fixed-price quotes, if requested, but sometimes for only medium- and large-size jobs; and still others work only on a time-and-materials basis, billing according to their hourly labor rate plus charges for items supplied.
+Some handyman services work on a fixed-price basis for all jobs, regardless of size; others provide fixed-price quotes, if requested, but sometimes for only medium-sized and large jobs; and still others work on only a time-and-materials basis, billing according to their hourly labor rate plus charges for items supplied.

 If you can’t get fixed-price quotes, at least nail down hourly rates and minimum charges.

-The table below reports labor charges for one to six hours of work (per worker) for a sample of area handyperson services.
-(Rates were collected by our telephone shoppers who did not disclose their affiliation with Consumers' Checkbook.)
-As you can see, there are big differences: For one hour of work, you can pay between $30 and $160; for six hours between $120 and $520.
+The table below reports labor charges for several increments of work (per worker) for a sample of area handyman services, collected by our undercover shoppers.
+There are big differences: For one hour of work, you can pay between $35 and $324; for six hours between $210 and $1,224.
 The table also shows companies’ hourly rates.

-The problem with working with a company that charges on a time-and-materials basis, of course, is that some workers get jobs done much faster than others.
+The problem with using a company that charges on a time-and-materials basis, of course, is that some handymen work much faster than others.
 If you agree to pay on a time-and-materials basis, review your tasks with them as soon as they arrive, and ask them to commit to a final price.

-Don’t assume that paying a higher price gets you better work; it doesn’t.
+Don’t assume that paying a higher price buys better work; it doesn’t.

-When it comes to home repairs, you don’t have to pay more to get more—low-priced companies are just as likely to do good work as high-priced ones.
+When it comes to home repairs, you don’t have to pay more to get more: We regularly find that low-priced companies are just as likely to do good work as high-priced ones.

 Determine in advance who is responsible for providing materials.

-Many handyperson services charge for the time workers take to go out and shop for needed items.
+Many handyman services charge for the time workers take to go out and shop for needed items.

-If you are willing to buy and pick up the materials yourself, you avoid paying for shopping and pick-up time.
-But you may find it inconvenient, strenuous, and time-consuming to pick up a load of bricks, a few large sheets of plywood, or similar items.
+If you are willing to buy and pick up the materials yourself, you avoid paying for shopping and pickup time.
+But you may find it inconvenient, strenuous, and time-consuming to haul a load of bricks, a few large sheets of plywood, or similar items.
 If the company will be doing the shopping and buying, get the company to commit to the time and cost for that task; some will agree that there will be no extra charge.

 Agree who will be responsible for the cost of the materials.

-If the company will be making the purchases, you don’t want to pay a substantial arbitrary markup.
-Most companies will agree that they will give you receipts for all materials they purchase for your job and just charge you what they paid.
+Most companies will agree that they will give you receipts for all materials they purchase for your job and charge you only what they paid.
 An advantage of having the company make the purchases is that it may get contractor discounts.